narrow-node/project-guidebook/README.md

 Each number starts at `0`, and increments indefinitely until its parent increments.
 So, if `Mars Landing` was `v2.7.29`, then it is version `2`, with `8` update packs and `30` bug fixes.
 When there is a new update pack, it becomes `v2.8.0`, and when there is a new update _phase_ it becomes `v3.0.0`.

-Versions are **not** repository specific.
+Versions are **not** repository-specific.
 Keep version numbers uniform across all repositories.
 If updates have occured on `mars-manufacturing` and `mars-capacitor` but not on `mars-mainframe`, the `mars-mainframe` version should be updated anyway.
 This may seem odd, but it will become more apparent.

 To modify the versions on each repository, use the `Releases` tab.